stevenrakhmanchik/System-Level-Programming-Chinese-Checkers/README.md

 We are going to be developing a Chinese checkers game that will be able to function over a network connection with up to 6 players at once.
 For this, we will use NCurses to make the game function.

 ### Breakdown of the Project (plan to overall work collaboratively on everything)
-* Steven : hexagonal grid data structure, artistic design, GUI
+* Steven : hexagonal grid data structure, GUI, ui program and game logic, server stuff that didnt really work out completely
-* Derrick : ui program and game logic and authenticity of game experience
+* Derrick : GUI and authenticity of game experience, artistic design
-* Rayyan : server communication, implementing user input, and GUI
+* Rayyan : artistic design, implementing user input, and GUI

 We will divide our program into the following: